makhlaghi/mockgals/README.md

      and Dec.
 The user has to define the image center in RA and Dec also and size in angular scales.
-With this option physical criteria like extinction laws can also come into play making it more realistic.راستی، فکر می کنم از نقل قولی که از فرانسیس بیکن توی صفحه اول ورژن پی.دی.اف دفترچه راهنما گذاشتم خوشت بیات ;-).
+With this option physical criteria like extinction laws can also come into play making it more realistic.
 2. Work on a better user experience.
    - Read and write to FITS tables.
    - Keep the comments and IDs (possibly with letters) of the